perrette/papers/README.md

         Perrette2013: A scaling approach to project regional sea level rise and it... (doi:10.5194/esd-4-11-2013, file:1)

 `myref list` is a useful command, inspired from unix's `find` and `grep`.
-It lets you search in your bibtex in a typical manner (including a number of special flags such as `--duplicates`, `--invalid-doi`, `--broken-file`...), then output the result in a number of formats (one-liner, raw bibtex, keys-only, selected fields) or let you perform actions on it (currently `--edit`, `--delete`).
+It lets you search in your bibtex in a typical manner (including a number of special flags such as `--duplicates`, `--review-required`, `--broken-file`...), then output the result in a number of formats (one-liner, raw bibtex, keys-only, selected fields) or let you perform actions on it (currently `--edit`, `--delete`).
 For instance, it is possible to manually merge the duplicates with: